Cantera/cantera/doc/sphinx/yaml/phases.rst

     A mapping specifying the thermodynamic state.
 See :ref:`sec-yaml-setting-state`.

+``adjacent-phases``
+    For interface phases, specification of adjacent phases that participate in reactions on the interface.
+This can be:

+    - a list of phase names that appear in the ``phases`` section of the file.
+    - A list of single-key mappings of section names to a list of phase names.
+These sections can be in the same file as the current phase definition, or from another file if written as ``file-path/section-name``.
+If a relative path is specified, the directory containing the current file is searched first, followed by the Cantera data path.

 ``thermo``
     String specifying the phase thermodynamic model to be used.
 Supported model strings are: